feature-engine/feature_engine/docs/user_guide/selection/DropHighPSIFeatures.rst

      'var_4': 0.3614010092217242,
      'var_5': 0.17200356108416925}

-This is the expected behaviour as the column used to split the dataframe is just used to define the two groups represented by the base and the test dataframe.
+This is the expected behaviour as the column used to split the dataframe is further excluded from the calculations.
 Based on the definition of the PSI, it does not make sense to compute the PSI value for the column defined in `split_col`